Gametrics/standards/grc.md

 * S: Swap (broken parts to new parts)
 * R: Repair (existing parts condition improved, or significant cleaning)

 Swaps or repairs that require no tools, such as battery replacements or consumer-accessible cleaning (say, taking a cotton swab to a the laser on a disc system) **MUST NOT** have a repair entry added.

 ### Item Repaired
-Use a valid reserved code from (#repaircodes)
+Use a valid reserved code from the [list of known/reserved repair codes](#repaircodes)

 # Example Code
-The following is an example GRC code that fits this standard:
+The following is an example of a compliant GRC1 code:

 ```
 GRC1|BNINT,AO,FNGC,RU,TCON,CPLA,V000|PUSD,DSHCSMKTXTSmoking_home,MCHPLED|20200829MCHPHyperBoot,20200829MLEDCtrlr,20200829SSHLOEMTop,20200829SSHLOEMHsd,20211224RMSCMHyperBoot,20211224SMSCOEMCtrlport3,20211224SDDA3RD|
 ```
 Figure: A GCR1 in its regular format

-By adding newlines and spaces, it is possible to break this code down into a more human-readable format:
+By adding newlines and spaces, we break this code down into a more human-readable format:

 ```
 GRC1                             // Code generation